-Objective Evidence For Subjective Experience (1)
+Objective Evidence For Subjective Experience (2022)

-This is not about winning an argument, but rather to demonstrate that what I call my Christian experience has objective evidence to support and validate it.
-If this is so, then my experience should be taken seriously by other people.
+This is not about winning an argument, but rather it is about demonstrating that what I call my Christian experience has objective evidence to support and validate it.
+If this is indeed so, then my experience should be taken seriously by other people.

-Is there something absolute that we can believe in, or is experience all there is?
-Every human being has their own personal experiences of truth and reality, which are real to them; but the important question is whether those experiences are valid, and validated by other witnesses.
+Is there something absolute that we can believe in, or is our experience all there is to believe in?
+Every human being certainly has their own personal experiences of truth and reality that are real to them; but the important question is whether those experiences are valid, and validated by other reliable witnesses.

-If, as Lewis contends, “experience by itself proves nothing”, then experience which is supported and validated by objective evidence is of great value, and is worthy of serious investigation and consideration.
-Little says “For me to speak of my own faith in Jesus Christ is one thing, but to present the evidence which underpins my faith is quite another; since faith is only as valid as the object in which it is placed.”
+If, as Lewis contended, “experience by itself proves nothing”, then experience which is supported and validated by objective evidence is of great value, and is worthy of serious investigation and consideration.
+Little said that: “For me to speak of my own faith in Jesus Christ is one thing, but to present the evidence which underpins my faith is quite another; since faith is only as valid as the object in which it is placed.”
 Likewise, faith in a person is only as valid as the person in which it is placed.

-He says too, “Testing the reliability of objects of faith is rational and certainly advisable.”
+Little also said that: “Testing the reliability of objects of faith is rational and certainly advisable.”
 Testing the objective evidence for the life, death and resurrection of Jesus Christ is therefore advisable, if I am to assert my faith in the risen Christ.
 I believe that an honest and open-minded investigation of the authenticity of Jesus Christ will surprise and transform the serious enquirer, as Morrison demonstrated in his book “Who Moved The Stone”.

 As Lewis has argued: “In the whole history of the universe the laws of nature have never produced a single event.
 They are the pattern to which every event must conform, provided only that it can be induced to happen.
 The laws are the pattern to which events conform: the source of events must be sought elsewhere.”

 If the resurrection is not true, then grave questions need to be asked!
-The Christian faith rests and relies on the person of Jesus, his life and death, and on one supreme fact of God’s work in Jesus – the resurrection from the dead.
+The Christian faith rests and relies on the person of Jesus, his life and death, and on one supreme fact of God’s work in Jesus – his resurrection from the dead.
 These are at the heart of Christianity for me, and also for Sire: “I believe that the best reason for believing that Christianity is true is Jesus, and the best reason for Jesus is Jesus himself.
 The Gospels – the narrative of Jesus’ life, teaching, crucifixion and resurrection – are the best proof for the truth of the Christian faith.”

-The resurrection life of Jesus, and the new life experienced by those who become Christians and thereby enter into relationship with God, is a new quality of life – it is not merely life after death.
-The resurrection narratives are not a picture of survival after death; they record how a totally new mode of being has arisen in the universe as Lewis describes in “God in The Dock”.
+The resurrection life of Jesus, and the new life experienced by those who become Christians and thereby enter into relationship with God, is a new kind of life – it is not merely life after death.
+The resurrection narratives are not a picture of survival after death; they record how a totally new mode of being has arisen in the universe as Lewis described in “God in The Dock”.

 We need to distinguish between the resurrection itself and theologies of the resurrection.
 The central Christian belief is that Christ’s death has somehow put us right with God and given us a fresh start.
 Theories as to how it did this are another matter.
 The objective evidence for the resurrection is concerned with the fact that it actually did happen, and not so much with what it achieved and how.
 According to Lewis, theories about Christ’s death are not Christianity: they are explanations about how Christianity works.